simonajmiller/gw190521-timedomain-release/README.md

 ```
 python nrsur_angles.py
 ```
-This script generates the output file `angles_vs_time_dict.npy` in the `data` folder..
+This script generates the output file `angles_vs_time_dict.npy` in the `data` folder.
 It also has the optional `--reload` flag to pick up where the script left off in case of an incomplete calculation.

 Finally, run the script
 ```